White Oak Canyon Trail: Virginia’s Best Waterfall Hike?

 Virginia has some incredible unique hikes.

-Some of our favorites have been hiking at Grayson Highlands State Park with wild ponies and crawling around the incredible towering labyrinth of sandstone rocks called The Great Channels.
+Some of our favorites have been hiking with wild ponies at Grayson Highlands State Park and crawling around the incredible towering labyrinth of sandstone rocks called The Great Channels

-I would also put the White Oak Canyon Trail right up there with the top Va hikes especially if you combine it as a loop trail with Cedar Run to take advantage of the water slide and cliff jumping.
+I would also put the White Oak Canyon Trail right up there with the top Virginia hikes especially if you combine it as a loop trail with Cedar Run to take advantage of the water slide and cliff jumping.

 Related Content